HOW TO CLEAN AND CARE FOR YOUR DIAMOND RINGS AND FINE JEWELLERY

 There are few things more mesmerising than watching your diamond earrings dazzle and dance in the light after they’ve been cleaned.
 Cleaning diamond earrings is similar to cleaning diamond rings.
 Earrings, however, need to be cleaned more often, especially if you wear them every day.
 An ear piercing is highly sensitive and dirt and grime can be easily trapped in there, which could cause infections.
 Due to their location, earrings are also more exposed to cosmetics, hair products and sweat, which may require more than just a regular soap and water solution to get them hygienically clean and sparkling again.

 There are many so-called expert tips and theories on how to clean diamond earrings.
 However, when undertaking this delicate task, it’s important to use the right products.
 To get your diamond earrings dazzlingly clean, you may use a mild solution of six parts water to one part ammonia with a soft bristle brush.
-Rinse them under warm water then gently dry the earrings with a lint-free cloth, taking special care not to get the fibres caught in the fine metal claws.
+Rinse them under warm water then gently dry the earrings with a lint-free cloth, taking special care not to get the fibres caught in the fine metal prongs.

 An alternative is to buy a cleaning kit with a solution specifically designed for cleaning earrings.
 Be sure to read the instructions on the pack to ensure that the solution is safe for diamond jewellery.